SaschaDoe/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the coding journey torwards Randomaze
+date: 2024/06/05
 ---
+This is my first commit!